anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: If you want things to be different, perhaps the answer is to become different yourself.
+Quote: Three things cannot be long hidden: the sun, the moon, and the truth.

-By: Norman Vincent Peale
+By: The Buddha